What’s your point? How often do we find ourselves asking this of a show we are watching, a lecture we’re listening to, or even of a friend’s anecdote?

 Memoir is a specific story about a specific person’s life and a specific arc of change that person goes through.
 But the writer needs to elevate that personal story beyond one person’s experience.
 She needs to elevate the story to become a universal story about how someone can overcome the circumstances she finds herself in; in other words, make the point of the memoir universal in scope.
 The writer needs to think of the protagonist’s situation with her eye on the horizon, looking ahead for what it all means.

 I’d like to thank Jennie Nash for helping me understand this concept.
-Nash has an “Ask Me Anything” [AMA] on one Tuesday morning [Pacific Time] a month.
-At that time, participants may literally ask Nash anything about publishing and writing and she answers them live.
-It’s free.
-Her calendar may be found here.
-It’s definitely worth your time.
+Nash had an “Ask Me Anything” [AMA] on Tuesday mornings once a month.
+At that time, participants could literally ask Nash anything about publishing and writing and she answers them live.
+It was definitely worth my time.

 Thank you for visiting Adventures in Writing.
 Please follow my blog if you haven’t already and connect with me online.
 Leave your blog link in the comment so I can be sure to do the same for you.
 To continue hopping through more amazing blogs or to join our Author Toolbox blog hop, click here.

 35 thoughts on “What’s your point in fiction or memoir? #AuthorToolboxBlogHop”

 Hi Victoria Marie – parents can put you on a pedestal too … when you know you couldn't possibly be there.
 I hear what you're saying – I wasn't academically able at school … not sure what I'd have done with children – probably raised them well.
 Yet we should be encouraged … not put down, or raised too high …

 Good luck with your writing … you've the experience and can pass that over to us – Memoir can be a tricky starting point … but should be reasonably easy as it's our story – on the assumption we're doing it for family …